 Website personalization is also known as one-to-one marketing because it allows marketers to treat customers as individuals.
-And in today's crowded digital environment, providing a one-to-one customer experience helps online businesses stand out.
+And in today’s crowded digital environment, providing a one-to-one customer experience to your website visitors helps online businesses stand out.

 Web personalization encompasses a whole range of marketing activities, including:

 - Product recommendations that are based on behavior rather than wisdom of the crowd or business rules

 - Dynamic website personalization that show a shopper’s favorite brands on the homepage or highlight content based on the shopper’s location or the weather forecast for their area